 After a warming breakfast, your Basler will be ready to fly you on your onward journey.
 Whether this stop takes place on the way up, or back, from the South Pole is dependent on a number of factors, including weather.
-On your return to Wolf's Fang Explorer, you will receive a hearty welcome and a champagne dinner to celebrate this momentous occasion.
+On your return to Whichaway Camp, you will receive a hearty welcome and a champagne dinner to celebrate this momentous occasion.